 She has taught popular fiction at the Centre For Talented Youth Ireland, and volunteered with Fighting Words, a creative writing centre for young people.
 She currently works as a creative writing teacher at St. Conleth’s College, Dublin.

-Catherine’s first adult novel, None of This is Serious was recently acquired by Canongate’s Assistant editor Megan Reid and C.E.O.
+Catherine’s first adult novel, None of This is Serious was acquired by Canongate’s Assistant editor Megan Reid and C.E.O.
 Jamie Byng.

 The story reflects the reality of how young people live and communicate today.
 Catherine describes it as novel about many things, but ultimately, it’s about insecurity.
 Specifically, the type of insecurity that has taken hold of her generation: insecurity about the economy, climate, friendship and themselves.